-Butts wasted little time in his first season, leading the Mountaineers to a 21-5 record, their first 20-win season since 2008, and a fifth-place showing at the 2012 NCAA Auburn Regional Championships.
+Butts wasted little time in his first season, leading the Mountaineers to a 21-5 record in 2012, their first 20-win season since 2008, and a fifth-place showing at the 2012 NCAA Auburn Regional Championships.
 WVU scored 195.9, its best-ever regional score, and finished the year ranked No. 21 nationally, the Mountaineers’ first season-ending ranking since 2009.
 WVU concluded the year with a 5-4 mark against ranked teams and earned wins against No. 8 Arkansas, No. 13 Auburn and No. 13 Missouri.

 Prior to the championship, seven Mountaineers earned 15 All-EAGL honors, including four first-team awards for Sloanhoffer.
 She ranked No. 1 in the league in the all-around every week of the season.

 Following its seven wins at the EAGL Championship, WVU qualified for its 34th regional championship appearance as the No. 5 seed in the Auburn regional.
 Entering regional competition, WVU ranked nationally on vault and floor and owned the league’s top rankings on each event.
 Additionally, the squad ranked No. 2 on bars and beam.

 Nationally ranked for all but four weeks, the Mountaineers opened the 2012 season at No. 21.
 The squad was ranked in the nation’s top 25 on vault and floor all season and spent the first three weeks of the year nationally ranked in the top 10 on floor.
 The Mountaineers ended the season ranked No. 20 on vault and No. 21 on floor.